thyagomota/21UCS39AB/hwk_02_efs/README.md

 ## TODO #1 - Create an EFS File System

 * name should be "data"
-* should us "general purpose" performance mode
+* should use "general purpose" performance mode
 * use the "one zone" option
 * hint: use efs's "create-file-system" command